ntnu-mr-cancer/SegmentationQualityControl/README.md

 # Segmentation Quality Control System
-"A quality control system for automated prostate segmentation on T2-weighted MRI"
+**A quality control system for automated prostate segmentation on T2-weighted MRI**

 This is a fully automated quality control system that generate a quality score for assessing the accuracy of automated prostate segmentations on T2W MR imagese.